Troubleshoot execution issues in Lambda

 AWSXRayDaemonWriteAccess

-When you add permissions to your function, update its code or configuration as well.
+When you add permissions to your function, perform a trivial update to its code or configuration as well.
 This forces running instances of your function, which have outdated credentials, to stop and be replaced.

 Note